AgalmicVentures/SlackBot/README.md

 # SlackBot
-An abstraction in Python for building simple bots for Slack, and a collection of those bots.
+An abstraction in Python for building simple bots for Slack and an example bot that.

 ## Bartender
-"Tends bar."
+An example bot that "tends bar".

 Simple conversational skills, and a basic set of commands accessible via `help`, including airport status checking.